mpicbg-scicomp/segmentation_3d_tools/Readme.md

 # SegTools

-### TODO Collection
+### TODO
-* update screenshot gui below.
-* are the plugins macro-recordable? add a comment below
-* ToDo update all menupaths once moving to scf update site
+* Update all menu paths once moving to scf update site
 * Update the update site instructions once moving to the scf update site
-* add a category: ### Author or something like this -> SCF
-* make images of this readme into right size
-* update plugin names: ROI Manager isntead of ROI Manager
-* Important: ROI manager to Mask: don't crash if no image is open!
-* Important: Create overlay: There can be an infinite loop?! in the installed Fiji_dev
-* Create overlay is not macro recordable

 ## About

-Segtools is a collection of small utility plugins for 3D segmentation in ImageJ/Fiji.
-They provide functionality for:
+SegTools is a collection of small utility plugins for 3D segmentation in ImageJ/Fiji.
+They provide functionality for semi-manual segmentation, conversion between ROIs and binary masks and visualization of segmentations.

-* Semi-manual segmentation (3D)
-* Conversion of ROIs in the ROI manager to a 3D binary mask
-* Back-conversion from a 3D binary mask to a list of ROIs in the ROI manager
-* Visualization of a 3D segmentation as image overlay
+## Authors
 The plugins are being developed at the [**Scientific Computing Facility of the MPI-CBG Dresden**](https://www.mpi-cbg.de/services-facilities/core-facilities/scientific-computing-facility/service-portfolio-overview/).

 ## Installation